krishaamer/green-filter-research/research/literature/ai.md

 -   Rogers (2022) defines the 4 phases of Pervasive Computing (PC).
 We can use all the data being recorded to provide a Digital Twin of the planet, nature, ecosystems and human actions to help us change our behavior and optimize for planetary wellbeing.

--   **Blood testing and biomarkers allow people to track their health.
-I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.**

 ### From Concept to Reality {#from-concept-to-reality}

 Since Isaac Asimov proposed the 3 laws of Robotics in 1942 and Alan Turing published the Turing Test for Machine intelligence (Turing (1950)), AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.